dustinheisey/An-Inconvenient-Modpack/bugs.md

 ## Recipes

 - [x] pumpkin feast use jack o lantern
-- [ ] icebox only uses cobblestone slab
+- [x] icebox only uses cobblestone slab
+- [x] should be able to light torch with campfire
+- [ ] make rankine book recipe shapeless
+- [x] bronze cauldron recipe
+- [ ] boiler recipe not working
+- [ ] some ingots from metal block recipes broken
 - [ ] crushing recipes are not working correctly
 - [ ] crush block of selenite into selenite shard
 - [ ] need to crush deepslate to get cobbled deepslate
-- [ ] boiler recipe not working
 - [ ] altimeter from copper recipe
-- [ ] should be able to light torch with campfire
 - [ ] rankine clays drop clay balls
 - [ ] crushing cobble to gravel to sand to silt to clay
 - [ ] uses for calcite